The school works closely with parents to ensure that children are happy, healthy and can enjoy their learning.

 The pastoral work of the school is co-ordinated by the Deputy Headteacher and referrals to support services such as the school counsellor and health workers are made where necessary.

 Older pupils are encouraged to ‘look out’ for younger children, both informally and by being given positions of responsibility.
-Queen Elizabeth’s is proud of the good, happy relations between pupils and between pupils and staff.
+Queen Elizabeth’s is proud of the good, happy relations between pupils and also between pupils and staff.